nxskok/pasias/docs/20-repeated-measures.md

 of all possible people, and you want your results to generalize to the population of all people of whom your subjects are a sample.
-\marginnote{In practice, things are usually fuzzier than this,      because the subjects in your study are typically the ones you      could get, rather than being a physical random sample of all      possible people, but we usually act as if our subjects are a      random sample of all possible subjects.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">In practice, things are usually fuzzier than this,      because the subjects in your study are typically the ones you      could get, rather than being a physical random sample of all      possible people, but we usually act as if our subjects are a      random sample of all possible subjects.</span>
 So subjects are a different kind of thing and they have what are called random effects.
 When each subject only gives one measurement, as in all the things we've seen so far,
-\marginnote{Including matched pairs, because what we do there is      to take the difference between the two measurements for each      person and throw away the actual measurements themselves, so      that each subject still only gives us one measurement.} it doesn't matter how you treat (statistically) the subjects, but when each subject gives *more* than one measurement, it does matter.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Including matched pairs, because what we do there is      to take the difference between the two measurements for each      person and throw away the actual measurements themselves, so      that each subject still only gives us one measurement.</span> it
+doesn't matter how you treat (statistically) the subjects, but when each subject gives *more* than one measurement, it does matter.
 Which is why we have to do the `idesign` stuff in